Lev Mekhlis: Military career

-According to Alex Ryvchin " Lev Mekhlis was "a sadistic commissar…. sent to the front to have the commander and some of his staff shot before the very eyes of their men, depleting the officer ranks still further and placing greater operational command in the hands of petrified novices just as Hitler was drawing up his invasion plans."
+John Erickson wrote that in May 1942 at Kerch Mekhlis threw away twenty-one divisions of three armies (47th, 51st and 44th) in a nightmare of confusion and mismanagement.

 The war correspondent, Konstantin Simonov, who witnessed the Kerch debacle, later wrote:

 On his return to Moscow, Mekhlis was removed from the post of the deputy people's commissar of defense and the chief of the main political administration of the Red Army.
 Witnesses claim that when Mekhlis came to Stalin shortly after the defeat, Stalin shouted at him and slammed a door in his face.
 He was demoted in rank two levels down to a corps commissar.

-Mekhlis soon recovered from his demotion, as from December 6, 1942, he was a lieutenant general, and on July 29, 1944 he became a colonel general.
+Mekhlis soon recovered from his demotion, as from 6 December 1942 he was a lieutenant general, and on 29 July 1944 he became a colonel general.
 On 23 June 1942 he was made head of the army's Main Political Directorate, in this position his influence was contained by resistance from leading military officers like Zhukov and Voroshilov however.
-In 1946 he was made minister of government control of the USSR, a position he held until 1950.